 2] Repair corrupt user profile using Registry

-Create a system restore point first and then type regedit in Run prompt, and open the Registry Editor.
+To repair a corrupt User Profile, create a system restore point first and then type regedit in Run prompt, and open the Registry Editor.

 Navigate to the following key: